 - Bake for 25 minutes.
 Remove biscotti logs from the oven and let cool slightly, just until the dough is cool enough to handle (about 5 minutes).
 Use a serrated knife to cut biscotti logs into 1/2 inch thick slices.

 - Flip the biscotti slices on their side with one cut end up and one cut end down.
 Return to the oven and bake for 5 – 7 minutes.
 Flip the biscotti and bake for another 5-7 minutes or until the cookies are hardened.
-Remove from the oven, let cool, and enjoy!
+Allow to cool completely before dipping in melted chocolate.

 - Store biscotti in an airtight container at room temperature.
 Enjoy within 2 weeks of baking for best taste.